WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 ## Core concepts

-There are two functions in the JSPI API: `WebAssembly.suspending` and `WebAssembly.promising`, together with a special object that is used to *mark* certain imports.
+There are two elements in the JSPI API: the `WebAssembly.Suspending` object and the `WebAssembly.promising` function.

-The `WebAssembly.suspending` function is used to mark imports to a WebAssembly module such that, when called, the WebAssembly code will suspend until the `Promise` returned by the import is resolved.[^imports]
+The `WebAssembly.Suspending` object is used to mark imports to a WebAssembly module such that, when called, the WebAssembly code will suspend until the `Promise` returned by the import is resolved.[^nosuspend]

-[^imports]: By *imports*, we include not only the imports provided when a WebAssembly module is instantiated but also when the WebAssembly module's function table is adjusted by JavaScript code and when a function is returned into the module as a result of calling from WebAssembly into JavaScript.
+[^nosuspend]:If the imported function did *not* return a `Promise`, then the results will be passwed directly to the WebAssembly caller -- i.e., there will be no suspension in this case.

 When, at some point later, the `Promise` is resolved, and the WebAssembly module is *resumed* -- by the browser's event queue task runner --  then the value of the resolved `Promise` becomes the value of the WebAssembly call to the import.

 Again, if the `Promise` is rejected, then instead of resuming the WebAssembly module with the value, an exception will be propagated into the suspended computation.

+As a result, a WebAssembly module can import a `Promise` returning JavaScript function so that the WebAssembly code can treat a call to it as a *synchronous* call.

 The `WebAssembly.promising` function is used to wrap an exported WebAssembly function into one that returns a `Promise` -- where the returned value from the exported function becomes the basis of resolving the `Promise`.[^wrapping]

 [^wrapping]: The English language can be somewhat ambiguous when it comes to concepts such as marking and wrapping.
-In order to avoid such ambiguities, we use the term *marked function* to denote the result of applying `WebAssembly.promising` or `WebAssembly.suspending` to a function.
+In order to avoid such ambiguities, we use the term *marked function* to denote the result of applying `WebAssembly.promising` or `WebAssembly.Suspending` to a function.
 And we will use the term *wrapped function* to denote the argument function that is passed into those API calls -- i.e., the function that will be invoked as a result of invoking the marked function.

-As a result, a WebAssembly module can import a `suspending` function that wraps an async JavaScript function so that the WebAssembly module's computation suspends until the `Promise` is resolved, letting the WebAssembly code treat the call as a synchronous call.

-The `promising` and `suspending` functions form a pair; when a WebAssembly computation is suspended due to a call to a `suspending` import, it is the call to the `promising` export that is continued -- in the first instance.
-I.e., a call to a `promising` export finishes when the first call to a `suspending` import results in the WebAssembly code being suspended.
+The `promising` function and the `Suspending` object form a pair; when a WebAssembly computation is suspended due to a call to a `Suspending` import, it is the call to the `promising` export that is continued -- in the first instance.
+I.e., a call to a `promising` export finishes when the first call to a `Suspending` import results in the WebAssembly code being suspended.
 The value returned by the `promising` export is also a `Promise`; that will be resolved only when the wrapped export finally returns (or throws an exception).

 >Of course, in general, a particular call to a marked export may require multiple calls to `suspending` imports, with multiple suspensions.
 However, other than the first one, all subsequent suspensions are visible only to the browser event queue task runner: the host application only sees the `Promise` initially created and is reactivated only when the wrapped export finally returns (or throws).